 Whether your child is already passionate about mathematics or just starting to explore its wonders, The National Museum of Mathematics' MoMath Online: Student Sessions will expose your child to cool areas of mathematics not covered in school and stoke the flames for a lifelong appreciation of mathematics.
 Drop-in classes are guided by an experienced educator, and are available every weekday, and some are free such as Color Grids, Discovering Polyominoes, and Math in the Corner Pocket.

 Beanstalk is a leading online learning platform uniquely designed for kids ages 3-6, featuring a range of live interactive and on demand classes in STEM, music, movement, art, imagination play, and more.
 They offer live online kids classes that you can enjoy for free with their seven day free trial.
 Similar to Outschool classes, you will need to have Zoom installed to join all their live classes.

 Try similar alternatives to Outschool free classes

 You're ready to begin your learning adventure.
 Up next, explore free computer science events led by tech experts from NASA, Pixar, Intel, and more.
-Or try making a maze in Scratch with a free tutorial or free beginner-friendly Scratch intro class.
+Or learn new coding skills while making a maze in Scratch with a free tutorial.